AC8257 SoC for the android headunits Vs the older, but still useful PX5 chip.

 AC8257 vs PX5

-So in this challenge, 9000 benchmark of the AC8257 beats the 4000 benchmark of the PX5.
-From this you can see a useful jump in benchmark numbers that the AC8257 has over the PX5 chip.
-This jump in processor performance is noticeable in every day use when booting up from cold, or loading more intensive apps.
+So in this challenge, the 9000 benchmark of the AC8257 beats the 4000 benchmarks of the PX5.
+From this, you can see a helpful jump in benchmark numbers that the AC8257 has over the PX5 chip.
+This jump in processor performance is noticeable in everyday use when booting up from cold or loading more intensive apps.

 Overall

-With both processors having the same usable RAM, the AC8257 is faster than the PX5, but the PX5 is still a usable android headunit.
-So, don’t just focus on the speed, but also look at other features you want like RGB or DSP or even your budget.
-But if everything else is equal, the faster SoC will always perform more quickly under heavier and newer apps than a slower chip.
+With both processors having the same usable RAM, the AC8257 is faster than the PX5, but the PX5 is still a usable Android headunit.
+So, don’t just focus on the speed; also look at other features you want, like RGB, DSP, or even your budget.
+But if everything else is equal, the faster SoC will perform faster under heavier and newer apps than a slower chip.